codio/knowledge/source/common/develop/ide/tools/ghapi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create your API integration in the Organisation->Integrations area.
 This is only available to users with
-`Admin <org-owners>`__ rights.
+:ref:`Admin <org-owners>` rights.

 .. figure:: /img/gh_int.png
    :alt: api integration

-The name of the integration is added to the `version history <modify-assignments>`__ record.
+The name of the integration is added to the :ref:`version history <modify-assignments>` record.
 There is no limit to the number you can create so you can use the ID's in your individual GH repo or use in your GH account to apply to all repos

 API Integration information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~